 - The Cat ID number on the Trap Tag is a match.

-- The cat’s coat color on the Rabies Certificate and the Caregiver Release Form is a match.
+- The cat’s coat color on the Rabies Certificate and the Caregiver Admissions/Registration Log is a match.

 Give the Rabies Certificate to the caregiver.
 Surgery Recovery Instructions are on the back and To Go Home orders, if needed, are stapled to the front.